prongs1996/DNA-TRNG/README.md

 $ git clone https://github.com/prongs1996/DNA-TRNG.git
 ```

-To generate a random bitstream, you need to provide the read order/sequencing order of any read operation performed during a DNA-based data storage experiment.
-A sample ordering from our wetlab experiments [[1]](#1) is provided in the *data* directory.
+To generate a random bitstream, you need to provide the fastq file of any DNA sequencing run.
+A sample fastq file from our wetlab experiments [[1]](#1) is provided in the *data* directory.

 The code to generate a random bitstream from the sequencing order is provided in the *bistream_generation* directory and our implementation of the Peres debiaser [[2]](#2) is provided in the *peres_debiasing* directory.